Largest Production Deployment of AI and IoT Applications

 Enterprise Digital Transformation

-To accomplish this, the teams worked together to replace traditional non-technical loss identification processes with the C3 Fraud Detection application.
+To accomplish this, the teams collaborated to replace traditional non-technical loss identification processes with the C3 AI Fraud Detection application.
 The new application uses advanced AI capabilities to prioritize potential cases of non-technical loss at service points, based on a blend of the magnitude of energy recovery and likelihood of fraud.

-The system integrates and correlates 10 trillion rows of data from seven Enel source systems and 22 data integrations into a unified, federated cloud image in near real-time, running on Amazon Web Services.
-Using analytics and more than 500 advanced machine learning features, C3 Fraud Detection continuously updates probability of fraud for each customer meter.
+The system integrates and correlates 8 trillion rows of data from 83 Enel source systems and 218 data integrations into a unified, federated cloud image in near-real-time, running on Amazon Web Services.
+Using analytics and more than 300 machine learning models with thousands of machine learning features, C3 AI Fraud Detection continuously updates probability of fraud for each customer meter.

-To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 Predictive Maintenance application for 5 control centers.
+To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 AI Reliability application for five control centers.
 The application uses AI to analyze real-time network sensor data, smart meter data, asset maintenance records, and weather data to predict feeder failure.